lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

     **Figure 1:** The Table Access Protocol (TAP) Query window with the main TOPCAT window in the background.

-**1.2.** Prepare a simple ADQL spatial query to return a small set of values from ``dp02_dc2_catalogs.Object`` table.
+**1.2.** Prepare a simple ADQL spatial query to return a small set of values from the ``dp02_dc2_catalogs.Object`` table.
 Specifically create an ADQL query that returns ``coord_ra``, ``coord_dec``, ``detect_isPrimary``, ``r_calibFlux``, ``r_cModelFlux``, and ``r_extendedness`` for the first 10 ``dp02_dc2_catalogs.Object`` entries found